Skip to main content

 Head of response body format

-When PayBy sends response to you, the respons content includes Http Header and Http Body.
+When PayBy sends response to you, the response content includes Http Header and Http Body.
 The Http Body consists head and body.
 In most responses, the Body should be the same, as follows:

 applyStatus Enum Required